0xor1/tlbx/cmd/boring/ReadMe.md

 boring
 ========

-A web app to play multiplayer board games.
+A web app to turn based multiplayer games.

 ## run